-Since our beginning in Austin, Texas in 1983, KW has emerged as a leader in all aspects of building successful real estate careers by focusing on real estate agent training, education, technology, support and a progressive culture that treats all associates as family members.
+Since our beginning in Austin, Texas in 1983, KW has emerged as a leader in all aspects of building successful real estate careers.
+The focus is on real estate agent training, education, technology, support and a progressive culture that treats all associates as family members.

-Keller Williams is unique, a company that puts agents first and works tirelessly to identify and meet those needs.
+Keller Williams is a unique company that puts agents first and works tirelessly to identify and meet those needs.
 As one of the most innovative and successful real estate companies in the industry, KW is the grand experiment of Gary Keller.
 The origins of our company have roots in the early experiences of GK in the real estate business.
 The Keller Williams background is ‘built for agents by agents’.

 How It All Started – Keller Williams History From The Beginning

 In 1979, Gary moved to Austin, Texas to begin his real estate career.
-He loved teaching and training so much, he decided his career would have much more of an impact in management, helping agents achieve their business and life goals.
+He loved teaching and training so much, he decided his career would have much more of an impact in management.
+He wanted to help agents achieve their business and life goals.

 Working for the #1 brokerage in Austin, Gary was moving up the ladder very quickly in his company, but after being promoted to the vice president of expansion, he quit.
 The vision of the company he was with was that the agents worked for the company.
 Gary disagreed saying the company worked for the agents.
 His vision showed that if you work on building the business of the agent, the brokerage would grow as big as it wanted.